MartinFrandel/SafeZoneDetector/README.md

 ### 4. Compile the binary

-Compile the binary with g++ and std C11
+Compile the binary with g++ using C++11:
 ```bash
 g++ .\main.cpp -o detector.exe -Wall -Wextra -std=c++11
 ```

 ### (optional) Strip the symbols and selections
-Remove all symbol and relocation information to make the binary smaller and harder to analyze
+Remove all symbol and relocation information to reduce the binary size and make it harder to analyze:

 ```bash
 strip.exe .\detector.exe -s